Emnyldrmdgn/09-Load-Data-into-Data-Warehouse.md/README.md

 # 09-Load-Data-into-Data-Warehouse.md
 In this exercise, you're going to load data into a dedicated SQL Pool.

-# Load Data into a Relational Data Warehouse - Lab Exercise 🚀
+# Load Data into a Relational Data Warehouse  🚀

 ## 📌 Overview
 This lab guides you through loading data into a dedicated SQL pool in Azure Synapse Analytics.
 You'll practice: